 Fortunately, I’d decided to do that, and it was a great choice for me.
 Now I know that it’s even better than I was traveling to Auschwitz alone.

 This place was truly thought-provoking for me and I didn’t feel like talking to anybody after that experience.
 After the Auschwitz tour, I went to Krakow for a few days and enjoyed it a lot as well.
-In fact, I’ve met much more people than I usually meet when I have company.
+I’ve met many more people than I usually meet when I have company.

 Traveling alone somehow can force to mix with others, just to survive in a foreign country.
 It makes you to EXPLORE more for sure!

 I can recommend going to Auschwitz from Krakow with a private tour that provides a guide.
 I guess I wouldn’t experience as half as I did if I didn’t go with the tour.
 The company that I traveled with was KrakowDirect – it was a smooth ride with a professional driver.